John Tesar's burger at Knife holds its own on the upscale menu.

 The sandwiches at Easy Slider are small but mighty.
 They belong among Dallas' best burgers.

-The Grape is famous for its massive bacon cheeseburger, served only at brunch.
+The Grape is famous for its massive bacon cheeseburger, which was served only at brunch and Sunday and Monday nights.

 Order up!
 The burgers at Off-Site Kitchen take fast food to another level.